-There were no revaluations of land and buildings in 2020 because their carrying values are consistent with fair values.
+No revaluation was performed in the third quarter of 2022.
+The other two properties have not been revalued because their carrying amounts are the same as their fair values.
 Land and building revaluation reserves are not distributable as dividends.

 The legal reserve is formed according to the requirements of the Commercial Act and is not subject to distribution under the current legislation.
 Additional reserves are formed by decision of the General Assembly of Shareholders with a source from the accumulated earnings.